pkusys/ElasticFlow/ElasticFlow/README.md

 # ElasticFlow Experiments

 ## Contents
-- `ElasticFlow/` contains code for simulation and is adapted from Tiresias.
+- `ElasticFlow/` contains code for simulation and is adapted from [Tiresias](https://github.com/SymbioticLab/Tiresias).
+	- `chronus-scheduler/` contains the implementation of Chronus scheduling algorithm provided by [this repo](https://github.com/S-Lab-System-Group/ChronusArtifact).
 	- `elastic-training-executor/` contains testbed training code for testbed experiments.
 It is not needed in simulation experiments.
 	- `scheduler/` contains the implementation of ElasticFlow scheduling algorithm and some baseline algorithms.
 		- `cluster_spec/` contains configuration files for cluster, e.g., the number of nodes, the number of GPU per node.
+		- `overhead_measurement_traces/` contains the traces for measuring the overheads of the implementation of ElasticFlow.
+It is not needed in simulation.
 		- `runtime/` contains the gRPC source code for communication between the scheduler, master, worker, and trainer.
 		- `throughputs_A100/` contains the profiled throughputs for DL models on A100 GPUs.
-		- `throughputs_T4/`ontains the profiled throughputs for DL models on T4 GPUs (provided by [adaptdl](https://github.com/petuum/adaptdl/tree/osdi21-artifact)).
+		- `throughputs_T4/` contains the profiled throughputs for DL models on T4 GPUs (provided by [adaptdl](https://github.com/petuum/adaptdl/tree/osdi21-artifact)).
-	- `chronus-scheduler/` contains the implementation of Chronus scheduling algorithm provided by [this repo](https://github.com/S-Lab-System-Group/ChronusArtifact).

-calc.py computes metrics, e.g., avg.
-JCT, Makespan, and 99th JCT. cluster.py, switch.py, and node.py contain implementations of the cluster.
-jobs.py and model.py contain information of the jobs. flags.py contains the argument definition method. log.py and utils.py contain auxiliary functions. matching.py contains the implementation of the matching algorithm for Muri. run_sim.py contains the implementation of different scheduling policies.
+		- `trace_generator/` contains the script for generating job traces.
+	- `prepare_container.sh` is the script for preparing the docker container for testbed experiments.
+It is not needed in simulation.
+	- `topo.xml` is needed for testbed experiments.
+It is not needed in simulation.

 ## Reproduce simulation results